The Sign of the Four: Plot

-Some years later, Small learned that Major Sholto and Captain Morstan, who were guards at the convict barracks, had lost money playing cards.
-Small saw his chance, and made a deal with the officers; Sholto would recover the treasure, and in return send a boat to pick up Morstan, Small, and the Sikhs so they could all meet and divide it.
+Small discovered that Major Sholto and Captain Morstan, who were guards at the convict barracks, had lost money playing cards.
+Small made a deal with the officers, that Sholto would recover the treasure and in return send a boat to pick up Morstan, Small and the Sikhs so they could all meet and divide it.
 However, Sholto stole the treasure for himself, returning to England after inheriting a fortune from his uncle.
-Morstan went after Sholto but never returned, and Small vowed vengeance against Sholto.
+Morstan went after Sholto but never returned and Small vowed vengeance against Sholto.
 Four years later, Small escaped prison with the help of Tonga, an islander whose life he had once saved.
 It was the news of this escape that shocked Sholto into his fatal illness.
 Small arrived too late to hear of the treasure's location, but left the note in the room anyway as revenge for the treatment of himself and the Sikhs.
 When Bartholomew eventually found the treasure, Small only planned to steal it; however, a miscommunication led Tonga to kill Bartholomew before Small could stop him.
-Small decides the treasure brings nothing but bad luck to anyone who has it; to Achmet and Bartholomew, death; to Major Sholto, fear and guilt; and for Small himself, penal servitude for life.
+Small decides the treasure brings nothing but bad luck to anyone who has it (death to Achmet and Bartholomew, fear and guilt to Major Sholto, imprisonment to Small himself).

-Mary is left with no treasure, save the pearls; however, she and Watson have fallen in love over the course of the adventure, and the loss of the treasure has removed any barriers there might have been between them.
-Watson reveals that he has proposed to Mary and that she has accepted, much to the annoyance of Holmes.
+Mary is left with no treasure, except the pearls, however, she and Watson have fallen in love over the course of the adventure.
+The loss of the treasure has removed any barriers there might have been between them and Watson reveals that he has proposed to Mary and she has accepted, much to the annoyance of Holmes.